Release notes

 Added: new template

-Organizations can use templates for algorithm descriptions from vendors in the web form.
-From now on, organizations can also use the new template to publish the description of the 'Protector' algorithm (from BMconsultants).
+In the web form, organizations can use templates for vendor algorithm descriptions.
+Starting now, organizations can also use the new template to publish the description of the 'Protector' algorithm (from BMconsultants).

-Organizations can use templates from vendor algorithm descriptions in the web form.
-The template for the "Anonymization Software" algorithm from Datamask has been renamed to "Anonymize" from Xxllnc.
+In the web form, organizations can use templates of algorithm descriptions from vendors.
+The template for the 'Anonymization Software' algorithm from Datamask has been renamed to 'Anonymize' from Xxllnc.

 Added: New template

-Organizations can use templates for algorithm descriptions from vendors in the web form.
+In the web form, organizations can use templates for algorithm descriptions from suppliers.
 From now on, organizations can also use the new template to publish the description of the 'CiVision Samenlevingszaken' algorithm (from PinkRoccade).

 September 2024